fickryiman/awesome-books/README.md

 <!-- > Write a message to encourage readers to support your project -->

-If you like this project please follow me on GitHub: [@fickryiman](https://github.com/fickryiman) or connect on LinkedIn: [fickry-bil-iman](https://www.linkedin.com/in/fickry-bil-iman).
+If you like this project please follow me on my GitHub: [@fickryiman](https://github.com/fickryiman) or connect on my LinkedIn: [@fickry-bil-iman](https://www.linkedin.com/in/fickry-bil-iman).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>